Cross-model Fairness: Empirical Study of Fairness and Ethics Under Model Multiplicity

-While mitigating disparate treatment of groups and individuals in view of protected attributes is of paramount importance, other notions of algorithmic fairness should not be neglected.
-Here, we explore a novel conceptualisation where instead of focusing on bias exhibited by a single model we deal with their collection~\cite{mcallister2007model} characterised by equal (or comparable) predictive performance according to a given evaluation strategy and metric~\cite{marx2020predictive}.
-For example, consider the classification scenario depicted in Figure~\ref{fig:linera_model_multiplicity} where three distinct predictors from the family of linear classifiers achieve 100\% \emph{accuracy} with respect to the displayed \emph{validation set}.
-While models perfect in this respect do not make any \emph{observable} mistakes, they may still suffer from \emph{disputable regions} within which they disagree, giving rise to possible claims of unfair treatment voiced by previously unseen individuals residing in these spaces.
+As a simple example of cross-model fairness consider the classification scenario depicted in Figure~\ref{fig:linera_model_multiplicity} shown in Section~\ref{sec:background} where three distinct predictors from the family of linear classifiers achieve 100\% \emph{accuracy} with respect to the displayed \emph{validation set}.
+While models perfect in this respect do not make any \emph{observable} mistakes, they may still suffer from \emph{disputable regions} within which they disagree, giving rise to possible claims of cross-model unfair treatment voiced by previously unseen individuals residing in these spaces.
 Whenever we cannot guarantee perfect classification on the dedicated validation data, these considerations become more immediate as certain individuals from within this set may be treated differently across apparently equivalent models, as seen in Figures~\ref{fig:linera_model_multiplicity_1} and \ref{fig:linera_model_multiplicity_2}.
 Notably, as we move towards more \emph{expressive} families of predictive algorithms, their complexity and parameterisation space grow, possibly making the observed phenomenon more prominent, especially for workflows whose optimisation is \emph{greedy} or \emph{stochastic}.